buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 ### Cattalm

-> It's not being angry that counts, it's being angry at the right things.
+> It' \*\*s not being angry that counts, it' \*\*s being angry at the right things.
 I told her: look at it from the Darwinian perspective.
 Anger is meant to make you efficient.
-That's its function for survival.
-That's why you were given it.
+That' \*\*s its function for survival.
+That' \*\*s why you were given it.
 If it makes you inefficient, drop it like a hot potato.
 (Philip Roth)

 Generated directly by Calicante, as a response to the creation of Gradh by Ljust, he is pure destruction, chaos, and entropy.
 Cattalm has the sole purpose of destroying, bringing chaos and diseases, earthquakes, and floods.